Avisoft SASLab Pro, version 5.3.2 (26 January 2026)

 • The main window drop-down menu command Edit > Synthesizer > Insert time code / pulse train / single pulse / ramp… has got an amplitude field to customize the amplitude of the generated waveforms and a filter option to reduce ringing when the generated square wave signals are being filtered.

 • To further improve the measurement capablities, an amplitude cursor and a crosshair measurement cursor have been implemented on the main window.
 See Analyze > Measurement mouse cursor and a screenshot.
-On the spectrogram windows is now also possible to measure sound levels on the waveform display (screenshot)
+On the spectrogram windows is now also possible to measure sound levels on the waveform display (screenshot).
+Visual sound level measurements are supported on the main and spectrogram windows by showing the root mean square (rms) trace on the wavevorm displays (drop-down menu item Analyze > Show root mean square trace).

 • The display options for the UltraSoundGate DIO track have been extended.
 The new drop-down menu option UltraSoundGate DIO display style > allows choosing different line widths and an alternative gray background color of the waveform display.